Irfan95/azure-powershell/clone-azure-vm/readme.md

-To use this script you will need to fill out the following variables on lines (ln:12) (ln:15) (ln:18) (ln:21) This will create the following resources using the details above and naming convention below Virtual Machine         : Prefix-vm
+To use this script you will need to fill out the following variables on lines (ln:12) (ln:15) (ln:18) (ln:21) This will create the following resources using the details above and naming convention below
+- Virtual Machine         : Prefix-vm
-Resource Group          : Prefix-rg
+- Resource Group          : Prefix-rg
-OS Disk                 : Prefix-OSDisk1
+- OS Disk                 : Prefix-OSDisk1
-Data Disk               : Prefix-DataDisk# < # is an incremental value for each disk attached to existing vm Network Security Group  : Prefix-nsg
+- Data Disk               : Prefix-DataDisk# < # is an incremental value for each disk attached to existing vm
+- Network Security Group  : Prefix-nsg
-Public IP Address       : VMName-pip
+- Public IP Address       : VMName-pip
-NIC                     : VMName-nic
+- NIC                     : VMName-nic

 ---

+## Planned Changes
+- Add Logging into a log file (contain everything created and any errors logged with Time/Date Stamp)
+- Add a Confirm page before creating anything which will contain all items and a confirmation page before creating
+- Fix Public IP address warning
+- Make 4 vars parameters
+- Add switch to make old NSG as an option
+- Add switch to make new Virtual Network as an option

+---

 ## Changelog
 Below you will find changes made along with new issues found in each version.

----

 ### [v.1.0.0] 13/03/2020
 #### Added